 But before you shoot for every strategy out there that seems viable, do this first: set your budget.

 Knowing what you know about your existing metrics and performance, how can you make the most of your limited resources?
-How much are you willing to spend on customer acquisition?
+How much are you willing to spend on customer acquisition and customer acquisition metrics?